-Security and law enforcement are regulated by Virginia Department of Criminal Justice Services (DCJS).
+Security and law enforcement are regulated by the Virginia Department of Criminal Justice Services (DCJS).
 DCJS is a civilian agency.
-Its staff are not law enforcement officers.
+Its staff is not law enforcement officers.
 Most other states place security licensing under the control of law enforcement.
 Law enforcement agencies priority is catching bad guys.
 As a result, most states that have license processes that are managed by law enforcement agencies tend to have less staff and tend to have systems that are overly complicated.
 Security officer registration in Virginia is under the direct control of the Private Security Services Office of the DCJS Division of Regulatory Affairs.
 They can run behind sometimes.
 However, their system is user-friendly and easy to understand.
-If you have a question they answer their phone, and you can even check the status of your application online.
+If you have a question, they answer their phone, and you can even check the status of your application online.

 Steps to getting your Virginia security registration (license)